Skip to content

 Common Issues

-• Variable not available: Make sure to redeploy after adding variables
+• Variable not available: Trigger a redeploy after adding variables — they are not injected into a running process automatically

-• Wrong value: Check for typos in variable names
+• Wrong value: Check for typos in the variable name

-• Encoding issues: Ensure special characters are properly escaped
+• Encoding issues: Ensure special characters in values are properly handled (quote the value if needed in your .env file)

 Best Practices